-Our subsidiaries also own varying undivided interests in certain pipelines.
+We also own varying undivided interests in certain pipelines.
 Ownership of these pipelines has been structured as an ownership of an undivided interest in assets, not as an ownership interest in a partnership, limited liability company, joint venture or other forms of entities.
 Each owner controls marketing and invoices separately, and each owner is responsible for any loss, damage or injury that may occur to their own customers.
-As a result, we apply proportionate consolidation for our interests in these entities.
+As a result, we apply proportionate consolidation for our interests in these assets.

 Certain prior period amounts have been reclassified to conform to the 2012 presentation.
 In October 2012, we sold Canyon for approximately \$207 million.
-The results of continuing operations of Canyon have been reclassified to loss from discontinued operations and the prior year amounts have been adjusted to present Canyon's operations as discontinued operations.
+The results of continuing operations of Canyon have been reclassified to loss from discontinued operations and the prior year amounts have been restated to present Canyon's operations as discontinued operations.
 Canyon was previously included in our midstream segment.
-In December 2012, Southern Union entered into a purchase and sale agreement pursuant to which subsidiaries of Laclede Gas Company, Inc. have agreed to acquire the assets of Southern Union's Missouri Gas Energy and New England Gas Company divisions.
-For the period from March 26, 2012 to December 31, 2012 the results of operations of distribution operations have been reclassified to income from discontinued operations.
+In December 2012, Southern Union entered into a purchase and sale agreement with the Laclede Entities, pursuant to which Laclede Missouri has agreed to acquire the assets of Missouri Gas Energy division and Laclede Massachusetts has agreed to acquire the assets of the New England Gas Company division.
+For the period from March 26, 2012 to December 31, 2012 the results of operations of the distribution operations have been reclassified to income from discontinued operations.
 The assets and liabilities of the disposal group have been reclassified and reported as assets and liabilities held for sale as of December 31, 2012.